mongodb/docs/source/includes/fact-index-rolling-build.rst

    * :manual:`2dsphereIndexVersion
      </reference/method/db.collection.createIndex#options-for-2d-indexes>`

-   |service| ignores these options if you specify them in the
+   If you specify any of these options in the :guilabel:`Options` pane,
-   :guilabel:`Options` pane.
+   |service| rejects your configuration with an error message.